 Multiple species of wildlife reside in the area’s numerous springs and seeps, including bighorn sheep, coyotes, ground squirrels, kangaroo rats, roadrunners, and several species of birds and lizards.

 When rockhounding, you’re guaranteed to find top-quality chalcedony and agate samples, along with several beautiful jaspers and opalites.
 You’ll find these rocks in locations such as Mohawk Spring, Mopah Peaks, and Negro Peak.

 The Turtle Mountains offer some interesting hiking and animal watching opportunities.
 Along with rockhounding, horse riding, hunting, and tent camping are permitted activities.

 Unfortunately, vehicles aren’t permitted inside the wilderness boundaries, so you’ll have to do the majority of your exploring on foot.
 There are no campgrounds for RVs in the surrounding wilderness areas, either.

 6. Chief Mountain

 The Oceanview Gem Mine and Pala Chief mine, found in Southern California’s Chief Mountains, is a fee-pay mine that allows you to dig for gems and the like.
-You need to book a reservation and pay a small fee before entering, but you get to keep everything you find at no extra charge.
+You need to

 Employees also provide you with all the tools you need to get started, including buckets, shovels, screens, water, and more.